chatterjee007-dev/Power_BI/Project_07_Analysis_of_Olympics/README.md

 ---

 ## **Overview**
-The **Analysis of Olympics Dashboard** is an interactive Power BI visualization designed to provide comprehensive insights into the participation and performance of athletes in the Olympic Games.
-This project showcases my ability to transform complex sports data into actionable business intelligence, helping stakeholders understand trends, identify key performance metrics, and make informed decisions for future events.
+The **Analysis of Olympics Dashboard** is an interactive Power BI visualization designed to provide a deep dive into the participation and performance of athletes in the Olympic Games.
+This project highlights my proficiency in converting intricate sports data into meaningful insights, enabling stakeholders to grasp trends, pinpoint key performance metrics, and make well-informed decisions for future events.

 ---